Semitoric families: Introduction

 Nevertheless, a very natural question is the following: can we find a natural and simple procedure to construct \emph{some} semitoric system given a subset of its five invariants, and placing no constraints on the remaining invariants?
 Specifically, this paper is motivated by the task of constructing explicit semitoric systems given two of the five symplectic invariants, namely the semitoric polygon and the number of focus-focus points.
 We package these two invariants together with the so-called height invariant into a single object which we call a marked semitoric polygon, see Section \ref{sec:semitoric}.
 One reason that we choose the polygon invariant to play a special role is that it is the only invariant which is a direct analogue of the complete invariant of toric integrable systems.
 Additionally, such a construction could help to find explicit systems associated to a given \emph{semitoric helix}, an invariant which can be recovered from the semitoric polygon and was introduced in~\cite{KPP_min} and used in the classification of minimal semitoric systems therein.
 This problem, of searching for a technique to easily construct a semitoric system from its invariants, is the inverse of Problem 2.35 from~\cite{PelVNsteps}.

-To our knowledge, at the time this manuscript is being written, there are only two fully explicit examples of semitoric systems on closed symplectic four-dimensional manifolds in the literature.
-The first one is obtained by coupling two angular momenta in a non-trivial way, and has been introduced in \cite{SZ} and studied in \cite{LFP} and in \cite{AHS}; it is of the form $F_t=(J,H_t)\colon\S^2 \times \S^2\to\R^2$ where $H_t$ is a one-parameter family (in fact, a convex combination) of Hamiltonians, and displays either zero or one focus-focus singularities depending on the value of $t$; the system is semitoric except for two values of $t$ (when a singular point transitions between being of focus-focus type and elliptic-elliptic type).
+There are only a few fully explicit examples of semitoric systems on closed symplectic four-dimensional manifolds in the literature: two on $\S^2\times\S^2$~\cite{SZ,LFP,AHS,HohPal}, one on $\C\P^2$~\cite{CDEW}, and one on $\S^2\times\S^2$ blown up four times~\cite{HohMeu} (this last example was obtained using the techniques developed in the present paper).
+The examples on $\S^2\times\S^2$ are particularly relevant for motivating this work.
+The first one is obtained by coupling two angular momenta in a non-trivial way, and has been introduced in \cite{SZ} and studied in \cite{LFP} and in \cite{AHS}; it is of the form $F_t=(J,H_t)\colon\S^2 \times \S^2\to\R^2$ where $H_t$ is a one-parameter family (in fact, a convex combination) of Hamiltonians, and displays either zero or one focus-focus singularities depending on the value of $t$.
+This system is semitoric except for two values of $t$ (when a singular point transitions between being of focus-focus type and elliptic-elliptic type).
 The second one was introduced in \cite{HohPal} and is a generalization of the former; it is again an integrable system on $\S^2 \times \S^2$, but this time the momentum map is of the form $F_{s_1,s_2}=(J,H_{s_1,s_2})$ where $H_{s_1,s_2}$ is a two-parameter family and for almost every choice of parameters the system is semitoric with either zero, one, or two focus-focus singularities.
 Both of these examples are briefly reviewed in Section~\ref{sec:knownex}.